Superior Business Performance Takes Balancing the Short-Term and Long-Term

 5. the ability to attract, retain, and develop high-performing talent

 To be successful at this approach, you will need to define how future success will be measured.
-For example if long-term performance depends on revenue from new products, then there needs to be a metric around the proportion of sales coming from new products.
-Your success factors and therefore your metrics will depend on what enables your long-term health – new products, customer retention, category ownership, etc. Of course, you’ll want a balance mix of metrics that address all aspects of the business.
+For example, if long-term performance depends on revenue from new products, then there needs to be a metric around the proportion of sales coming from new products.
+Your success factors and, therefore, your metrics will depend on what enables your long-term health – new products, customer retention, category ownership, etc. Of course, you’ll want a balanced mix of metrics that address all aspects of the business.

 These are all things where we can help.
 Let’s talk today!